PEDROMOREIRA45/lei-23-s2-1dg-g31/docs/sprintA/us004/01.requirements-engineering/Readme.md

 ### 1.7 Other Relevant Remarks

-* This task can be performed by the Owner directly in the application (needs to identify store an agent), or can be performed with a agent in the store.
+* This task can be performed by the Owner directly in the application (needs to identify store and agent), or can be performed with a agent in the store.